mendix/docs/content/en/docs/appstore/modules/business-events.md

 ### 2.1 Configure Local Deployments

-Use our [local setup for the event broker tool](https://github.com/mendix/event-broker-tools) to configure local deployments.
+For testing on your development workstation, you can run the Event Broker on your machine using Docker.
+The required configuration can be found in the [local setup for the event broker tool](https://github.com/mendix/event-broker-tools).

-You can also adjust the following settings located in the **_USE_ME/Constants** folder of the module:
+For local deployment, you need to adjust the following settings in the **_USE_ME/Constants** folder of the module:
 {{< figure src="/attachments/appstore/modules/business-events/use-me-constants-folder.png" >}}

+These constants are best configured using the **App Settings** configuration.
+In the constants tab, you can set the required values.

 Only the **ChannelName** and **ServerUrl** have to be specified.
 * **ChannelName**: `local`